 Some students enroll in postsecondary courses while still enrolled in the district's high school.
-As a general rule, students must pay all costs associated with such post-secondary courses.
-However, for a
+Students will be assessed a book fee not to exceed \$25.00 per course.

 7. Transportation Costs.

 The district will charge students reasonable fees for transportation services provided by the district to the extent permitted by federal and state statutes and regulations.
 Bus service is available to option students on a first-come, first-serve basis.
 The charge for this service is \$350.00 per family per year.